-Gugerty is the lead editor of Voluntary Regulation of Nonprofit and Nongovernmental Organizations: An Accountability Club Framework, published by Cambridge University Press in 2010 and co-edited with Aseem Prakash.
-Gugerty’s research on nonprofits and NGOs has also been published in Nonprofit and Voluntary Sector Quarterly, Regulation and Governance, Public Administration and Development, and Policy Sciences.
+Gugerty is also the lead editor of Voluntary Regulation of Nonprofit and Nongovernmental Organizations: An Accountability Club Framework, published by Cambridge University Press in 2010 and co-edited with Aseem Prakash and co-editor of Advocacy Organizations and Collective Action, also with Aseem Prakash and published by Cambridge University Press.
+Gugerty’s research on nonprofits and NGOs has been published in Nonprofit and Voluntary Sector Quarterly, Regulation and Governance, Public Administration and Development, and Policy Sciences.

 Gugerty’s research also explores issues in rural development and community development institutions in Africa.
 Current work examines agricultural household decision-making, women’s participation in agricultural supply chains, and the determinants of smallholder agricultural productivity.
 Earlier work examines the impact of NGO funding on indigenous self-help groups, the impact of ethnic diversity on collective action, and the role of rotating savings and credit associations (roscas) in promoting rural savings.
 This research has been published in American Journal of Political Science, Economic Development and Cultural Change, and the Journal of Public Economics, among others.

 Gugerty teaches courses on nonprofit and public management, program evaluation & performance measurement, international development management, NGOs in Development, and African development.
 She is the recipient of the 2005 Dean’s Award for Excellence in Teaching and Service.

 Gugerty holds a Ph.D. in Political Economy and Government from Harvard University and a MPA from the John F. Kennedy School of Government at Harvard.
 She also holds a BA in Political Science and Economics from Georgetown University.

 - PUBPOL 551: Social Impact Measurement: Advanced Evaluation for Nonprofit Organizations